laminas/laminas-mvc/docs/book/intro.md

 > application-specific modules via Composer.

-When an `init()` method is defined, this method will be triggered by a zend-modulemanager listener when it loads the module class, and passed a `ModuleManager` instance by default.
+When an `init()` method is defined, this method will be triggered by a laminas-modulemanager listener when it loads the module class, and passed a `ModuleManager` instance by default.
 This allows you to perform tasks such as setting up module-specific event listeners.
 But be cautious, the `init()` method is called for **every** module on **every** page request and should **only** be